NBA Live 19: Reception

-NBA Live 19 received "mixed or average" reviews from critics on the PlayStation 4 and "generally favorable" reviews for the Xbox One, according to review aggregator Metacritic.
+NBA Live 19 was assigned "mixed or average" reviews on the PlayStation 4 and "generally favorable" reviews for the Xbox One by review aggregator Metacritic.
 Prior to its release, some reviewers questioned whether or not the game would be released due to the tepid reception and poor overall sales numbers of NBA Live 18.

 IGN gave the game 7.9/10, saying: "I was pleasantly surprised by how much I liked playing NBA Live 19.
 The core basketball game and its various modes offer plenty of chances to have a fun basketball experience...
 NBA Live 19 is great at simulating basketball and has fun modes to shake things up, but its personality comes up a bit short."
 In its 7/10 review, GameSpot said, "NBA Live 19 is a capable and competent basketball game that offers a multitude of different ways to play and numerous reasons to keep coming back.
 Its impressive attention to detail complements the strong foundation set by its presentation and gameplay.
 However, the AI logic and animation problems are impossible to ignore given they're at the heart of the experience the entire game is based on."